metasikander/www.BitcoinHivemind.com/_posts/2016-03-04-lightning-network.md

 Let "F" be a funding transaction, and "T1", "T2", ...
 "Tn" be mutually-exclusive transactions coming out of F. Finally, let "A1", "A2", ... be the versions of "Ti" which are possessed only by Alice, and let "B1", "B2" be possessed only by Bob.

-Here are some examples (rightclick > "view", to enlarge):
+Here are some examples:

 ![example1](/images/example1.png)

 ![example2](/images/example2.png)

-Here is an application of this notation to the original lightning network (the simplified, "two person" version which applies most to us):
+Here is an application of this notation to the original lightning network (the simplified, "two person" version which applies most to us).

+Rightclick > "view", to enlarge:

 ![ln-1](/images/lightning-step1.png)